Frequency maps reveal the correlation between Adversarial Attacks and Implicit Bias: Methods

-The image $x_F$ is then fed into the trained classification model to obtain a prediction. \\We produce two sets of masks.
-The masks belonging to the first set encode the essential frequencies of an image to be correctly classified by the neural classifier, thus we will refer to these as \textit{essential frequency masks} ($M_{EF}$).
-The second set is composed of masks that encode the essential frequency content required to maintain the effectiveness of an adversarial attack, that is, the essential frequencies needed to misclassify an adversarially perturbed image.
-We will refer to these masks as \textit{adversarial frequency masks} ($M_{AF}$).
-Some examples of adversarial frequency masks are shown in Fig. \ref{figure3} (the corresponding $M_{EF}$ masks are shown in the Appendix in Fig. \ref{figure3_appendix}). \\Both sets of masks are learned using a preprocessing layer attached to a classifier ANN with freezed parameters.
-The essential frequency masks are trained by optimizing the Cross-Entropy loss of the entire model (consisting of the preprocessing layer and the trained classifier) on the original samples.
-Conversely, for adversarial frequency masks, the training objective is the Cross-Entropy with respect to the adversarial class (to preserve misclassification), and the masks are trained on adversarial data. \\The key property of the learned masks is their \textit{sparsity}, which is achieved by enforcing an $\ell_1$ norm regularization on the entries of the mask during training.
-This regularization ensures that the mask accurately captures only the essential frequency content needed to accomplish a specific task, such as correctly classifying an input or misclassifying an adversarial example. \\Our primary objective is to determine whether a correlation exists between these distinct sets of masks.
-To do so, we propose a novel algorithm based on intrinsic dimension estimation.
-This algorithm overcomes the limitations of existing methods and is applicable to non-linearly correlated data.
+The image $x_F$ is then fed into the trained classification model to obtain a prediction.
+We produce two sets of maps.
+The maps belonging to the first set encode the essential frequencies of an image to be correctly classified by the neural classifier, thus we will refer to these as \textit{essential frequency maps} ($M_{EF}$).
+The second set is composed of maps that encode the essential frequency content required to maintain the effectiveness of an adversarial attack, that is, the essential frequencies needed to misclassify an adversarially perturbed image.
+We will refer to these maps as \textit{adversarial frequency maps} ($M_{AF}$).
+Some examples of essential and adversarial frequency maps are shown in Fig. \ref{adversarial_maps}.
+Both sets of maps are learned using a preprocessing layer attached to a trained classifier with frozen parameters.
+The essential frequency maps are trained by optimising the Cross-Entropy loss of the entire model (consisting of the preprocessing layer and the trained classifier) on the original samples.
+Conversely, for adversarial frequency maps, the training objective is the Cross-Entropy with respect to the adversarial class (to preserve misclassification), and the maps are trained on adversarial data.
+The key property of the learned maps is their \textit{sparsity}, which is achieved by enforcing an $\ell_1$ norm regularisation on the entries of the map during training.
+This regularisation ensures that the map accurately captures only the essential frequency content needed to accomplish a specific task, such as correctly classifying an input or misclassifying an adversarial example.
+Our primary objective is to generate these maps and to determine whether a correlation exists between these distinct sets of maps.